-Table 9 lists the FC and FCoE driver situations and their resolutions.
+Table 7 lists the FC and FCoE driver situations and their resolutions.

-Table 9 FC and FCoE Driver Situations and their Resolutions
+Table 7 FC and FCoE Driver Situations and their Resolutions

 Situation Resolution FC link fails to come up.
-If an FC link fails to come up, verify that an 8 or 16 Gb/s adapter is not attempting to connect to a 1 Gb/s device.
-Only 2, 4, and 8 Gb/s devices are supported on 8 Gb/s adapters.
-Only 2, 4, 8, and 16 Gb/s devices are supported on 16 Gb/s adapters.
-"Authentication is enabled but authentication service is not running."
-Error Message If you see this message in /var/log/messages and the adapter is in an error state, the fcauthd daemon probably is not running.
-To determine whether fcauthd is running, run /etc/init.d/fcauthd status.
+If an FC link fails to come up, verify that an 8Gb/s or 16Gb/s adapter is not attempting to connect to a 1Gb/s device.
+Only 2Gb/s, 4Gb/s, and 8Gb/s devices are supported on 8Gb/s adapters.
+Only 2Gb/s, 4Gb/s, 8Gb/s, and 16Gb/s devices are supported on 16Gb/s adapters.
+"Authentication is enabled but authentication service is not running." error message If you see this message in /var/log/messages and the adapter is in an error state, the fcauthd daemon probably is not running.
+To determine whether fcauthd is running, run: /etc/init.d/fcauthd status.
 To start fcauthd, run /etc/init.d/fcauthd start.
-If a SAN configuration has 256 targets Removing targets or re-initializing the link does not solve this issue. mapped by the FC and FCoE driver, any additional added targets do not get a target ID mapping by the driver and cause target discovery to fail.
+If a SAN configuration has 256 targets mapped by the FC and FCoE driver, any additional added targets do not get a target ID mapping by the driver and cause target discovery to fail.
+Removing targets or reinitializing the link does not solve this issue.
 Unload and reload the driver to reset available target IDs.
 Ensure that the SAN configuration is correct prior to rebooting the driver.
-This clears the driver's consistent binding table and frees target IDs for new target nodes. rmmod fails to unload FC and FCoE driver module due to "ERROR: Module lpfc is in This message can appear when you attempt to remove the driver and there is a Logical Volume Group dependent on the driver. use."
-If you have configured boot from a SAN, you must reboot the system.
-Otherwise, use these steps to resolved this situation: Make the Logical Volume Group unavailable.
-Type lvchange -a n xxxxxxx The xxxxxx parameter is the Volume Group Name.
-2. Stop the Emulex OneCommand Manager application.
-3. Stop Device Mapper. rmmod of LPFC driver hangs and module reference count is 0.
-Due to a small race condition in the kernel, it is possible for an rmmod command to hang.
-Issue the rmmod -w command.
-If this does not help, reboot the computer. rmmod fails to unload driver due to device or resource busy.
-This message occurs when you attempt to remove the driver without first stopping the Emulex OneCommand Manager application or the fcauthd daemon when the Emulex OneCommand Manager application is installed and running, or when FC disks connected to an Emulex LightPulse adapter are mounted.
-To resolve this situation: 1.
-Stop the Emulex OneCommand Manager application before attempting to unload the driver.
-The script is located in the /usr/sbin/ocmanager directory.
-Type: ./stop_ocmanager 2.
-Unmount any disks connected to the adapter.
-3. Unload the driver.
-Type: rmmod lpfc An Ispci shows recent Broadcom Emulex adapters as unknown.
-This situation occurs because of the delay of getting new product IDs into the Linux development cycle.
-There is no resolution at this time.
+This action clears the driver consistent binding table and frees target IDs for new target nodes.